[last updated 28/08/2020]

-The Wet Tropics Management Plan 1998 (the Management Plan) provides the legal framework for management of the Wet Tropics of Queensland World Heritage Area.
+The Wet Tropics Management Plan 1998 (the Management Plan) protects the Wet Tropics of Queensland World Heritage Area (the Area) with a zoning and permit scheme, regulating activities with the potential to affect World Heritage values.